mikewoodward94/FantasyNBA/README.md

 You must be logged in, and you can find your ID in the url if you navigate to your gameday history.

+P.S.
+You can run a solve by just plugging in your id in the settings.json

 ### HiGHS
 This solver uses HiGHS, make sure you have it downloaded and included in Path.